aspose-font/Aspose.Font-Documentation/net/font-converter/woff2-to-ttf/_index.md

 type: docs
 weight: 50
 url: /net/convert/woff2-to-ttf
-keywords: "woff2 to ttf converter, woff2 font converter"
+keywords: woff2 to ttf converter, woff2 font converter
-description: "To convert woff2 to ttf with Aspose is easy.
-Use this documentation to see how exactly"
+description: To convert woff2 to ttf with Aspose is easy.
+Use this documentation to see how exactly
 ---

-This page is aimed to show how to convert fonts from Web Open Font Format 2 to True Type font using the Aspose.Font for .NET.
+This page is aimed to show how to convert fonts from `Web Open Font Format 2` to `True Type` font using the Aspose.Font for .NET.
 _______

 Set the following namespaces at the head of the file: